Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 What are peak flow zones?

-Green: This is the go zone!
-This zone is from 80% to 100% percent of your child's personal best peak flow reading.
+This is the go zone!
+This zone is from 80% to 100% of your child's personal best peak flow reading.
 This is the zone your child should be in every day.
-This is a signal that air moves well through his or her airways and that your child can do the usual activities and go to sleep without trouble.
+This is a signal that air moves well through his or her airways.
+And it means that your child can do their normal activities and go to sleep without trouble.
 When the peak flow readings are in this zone, your child should:

 Use controller medicines every day.